 Members of Gen Z, for one, feel strongly about the causes they believe in.
 They are the most politically active population to date.
 And almost 80% of Gen Zers say they will stop buying from brands that create campaigns they view as racist.

-And it’s not just Gen Z. More than half of all consumers want to see brands become involved in at least one social issue that doesn’t increase their bottom line, according to a report conducted by Edelman.
+And it’s not just Gen Z. More than half of all consumers want to see brands become more involved in at least one cultural issue that doesn’t increase their bottom line, according to a report conducted by Edelman.
 We are seeing similar trends concerning values and personalization in study after study.

 In Fjord Trends eye-opening 2020 annual report, “Realigning the Fundamentals,” the authors conclude: “However it plays out from here, one thing is likely: those who embrace the long-term view—by starting with their impact on the world and society, and embracing the systemic complexity of the world—will emerge as winners.”